-The Local Authority may also provide transport assistance to pupils with a statement of SEN or an EHCP accessing respite care, to travel between school and the respite setting.
+The Local Authority may also provide transport assistance to pupils with a an EHCP accessing respite care, to travel between school and the respite setting.
 This support will only be available to pupils who are either "Eligible Pupils" within section 3.5 above or who are accessing post-16 provision at a special school under section 11 of this policy.